salsita/inStyle/README.md

-# gonzo-seed
+# chilli-seed

 No default skin.
 No learning process.
 Few opinions.

 A Stylus-based responsive CSS seed for hands-on UI developers that promotes high usability abstractions in favor of bootstrapism and overcomplicated architecture.

 ## Installation

 `npm install`
 `gulp`

 ## Features

 ### Normalize / Reset

-`gonzo-seed` currently uses [normalize.css](http://necolas.github.io/normalize.css/) to achieve vendor consistency, to be replaced with a more lightweight solution.
+`chilli-seed` currently uses [normalize.css](http://necolas.github.io/normalize.css/) to achieve vendor consistency, to be replaced with a more lightweight solution.
 A custom "HTML-defaults" reset is available as a mixin for any element.

 ```